The Zero Waste Coffee Project

 Second last question: why aren't other people doing what you are doing?

-I know that other people are working on fermentation on distillation of the coffee fruit right now.
+I know that other people are working on fermentation and distillation of the coffee fruit right now.
 And that´s great; and it´s getting more and more every year.
-But when we produced our product it was the only one on the market.
+But when we produced our vodka it was the only one on the market.
 And that's mystifying to me because the pieces have been there for let's say a thousand years.

 Last question: would you like to go with me to Ethiopia?